Niemeyer-Research-Group/pyMARS/RELEASING.md

 10. A few minutes after the GitHub Release is published, Zenodo should archive it and mint a new DOI. <https://zenodo.org/badge/latestdoi/51664233> should point to the latest DOI; grab that, and update in `CITATION.cff` and `CITATION.md`.

-## TODO: clean up once the conda-forge package is live

-The self-hosted Anaconda.org build is redundant once `nrg-pymars` is on conda-forge.
-After the feedstock is publishing, do the following:

-- [ ] Remove the `conda` job from `.github/workflows/publish.yml` (the
-      Anaconda.org build + upload to the `niemeyer-research-group` channel).
-- [ ] Remove `conda.recipe/` (the self-hosted recipe) if nothing else uses it.
-- [ ] Update the conda install instructions in `README.md` and
-      `docs/installation.rst` to `conda install -c conda-forge nrg-pymars`.
-- [ ] Remove the `ANACONDA_API_TOKEN` repository secret once nothing references it.
-- [ ] Update this file to drop the Anaconda.org references above.